 Labor and delivery pain

-Severe facial pain, such as trigeminal neuralgia
+Severe facial pain, like trigeminal neuralgia

 Low back pain

 Chronic regional pain syndrome, or CRPS